Chicken keeping: come for the eggs, stay for the chaos.

 Roosts for sleeping (yes, chickens like bunk beds).

-Nest boxes for egg-laying (about 1 for every 3–4 hens).
+Nest boxes for egg-laying (about one for every 3–4 hens; but they’ll still all share one).

-Imagine the coop as Airbnb.
-If hens could leave a review, it would read:
+the coop as Airbnb.
+If hens could leave a review, it would

-“Bedding was scratchy, complimentary breakfast was late, and the host screamed when I pooped on the porch.
-3 stars.
-Would not choose to stay again, but will because I have no choice.”
+was scratchy, breakfast was late, and the host screamed when I pooped

 The Feed—Doritos, Bugs, and… Styrofoam?

-Along with feed, they also need calcium (like crushed oyster shells) to keep eggshells strong, and grit if they don’t have access to dirt or sand.
-Chickens don’t have teeth—grit acts like their internal gravel grinder so they can digest food properly.
-And of course, fresh, clean water every day.
-A thirsty hen is an unhappy hen, and unhappy hens don’t lay.
+Along with feed, they need calcium (like crushed oyster shells) for strong shells, grit if they don’t have access to dirt or sand, and fresh water daily.
+A thirsty hen is an unhappy hen—and unhappy hens don’t lay.

 Chicks—The Baby Stage Nobody Warns You About

-When you first buy chicks, they don’t come with an instruction manual.
-What they do come with is peeping, endless curiosity, and a desperate need for warmth.
+When you first buy chicks, they don’t come with an instruction manual—just endless peeping, curiosity, and a desperate need for warmth.
 A chick without heat is basically a feather duster with bad odds.

 Eggs—Nature’s Surprise Package

-Yes, you’ll get eggs.
-Big, beautiful eggs in white, brown, blue, and green.
-Dr. Seuss was telling the truth all along.
+Yes, you’ll get eggs—beautiful ones in white, brown, blue, and green.
+Dr. Seuss was right.
 But don’t expect consistency.
 Chickens lay when they feel like it, and when they don’t, you’re out of luck.

-Sometimes you’ll find eggs neatly in the nest box.
+Sometimes they lay neatly in the nest box.
 Other times, it’s a daily Easter egg hunt.
 I’ve found eggs under the lawn mower, in a pile of hay, and once inside my toolbox.
 Don’t ask.

-Collect only ones you're sure are fresh or risk discovering the “egg grenade”—a forgotten egg that’s gone bad.
-One wrong move and boom—sulfur stench so strong FEMA should be called in.
-Nothing says “romantic farm life” like explaining to your spouse why you smell like a swamp monster on date night.
+Collect only the ones you’re sure are fresh—or risk discovering the dreaded “egg grenade,” a forgotten egg gone bad.
+One wrong move and boom—sulfur stench so strong FEMA should be called.
+Nothing says “romantic farm life” like explaining to your significant other why you smell like a swamp monster.

 Predator Protection—Building Fort Knox for Chickens

-So how do you keep your feathered friends safe?
+So how do you keep your flock safe?
 Think like a criminal.
-If you can break into your own coop with one finger and a sneeze, so can a raccoon.
+If you can break into your coop with one finger and a sneeze, so can a raccoon.

-The Coop: Use hardware cloth, not chicken wire.
+Coop: Use hardware cloth, not chicken wire.
 Chicken wire keeps chickens in but doesn’t keep predators out—raccoons rip through it like tissue paper.
-Add latches they can’t open.
-(Yes, raccoons know how to work latches.
-Somewhere out there, one has a locksmith license.)
+Add predator-proof latches, because raccoons have hands so nimble they can untwist, unlatch, and unhinge just about anything short of a padlock.

-Nighttime Routine: At dusk, chickens put themselves to bed, and your only job is to lock the door.
-Skip this step, and you’ve basically set out a midnight snack tray.
+Night Routine: Chickens put themselves to bed at dusk.
+Your only job is to lock the door.
+Skip that step, and you’ve just set out a midnight snack.

-Livestock Guardian Dogs: Great Pyrenees, Anatolians, Maremmas—these dogs take predator patrol seriously.
-Mine bark at anything that breathes wrong within two miles.
-If a squirrel sneezes, the whole farm knows about it.
+Guardian Dogs: Great Pyrenees, Anatolians, Maremmas—these dogs take predator patrol seriously.
+Mine bark if anything breathes wrong within two miles.

-Human Supervision: At some point, you’ll find yourself running through the yard in pajamas, waving a rake, yelling, “Not today, you mangy thief!”
-Forget gym memberships.
-That’s both cardio and strength training.
+Human Patrol: At some point, you’ll find yourself sprinting across the yard in pajamas, waving a rake, yelling, “Not today, you mangy thief!”
+Forget the gym.
+That’s cardio and strength training all in one.

 Personalities—More Drama Than Daytime TV

-Ever been stared down by a 7-pound rooster who thinks he’s Godzilla?
+Ever been stared down by a seven-pound rooster who thinks he’s Godzilla?
 Suddenly you realize Jurassic Park wasn’t fiction—it was a documentary.

 The Unsolvable Mystery—Chickens Just… Die

-Here’s the part no one likes to talk about: sometimes chickens keel over for no obvious reason.
-One minute they’re scratching around, happy as clams, and the next minute—well, let’s just say you’re digging a hole behind the barn.
+Here’s the part no one likes to talk about: sometimes chickens keel over for no reason.
+One minute they’re scratching happily, the next—well, you’re digging a hole behind the barn.

-Yes, sometimes illness or predators take them.
-But other times?
-It’s like they just decided to clock out early.
-Chickens have a knack for dying dramatically, often for reasons that defy science, logic, and common sense.
+Sometimes it’s illness or predators.
+Other times, they just decide to clock out early.
+Chickens have a knack for dying dramatically, often for reasons that defy science, logic, and decency.

 Chicken Math—The Principle You Can’t Escape